-If you want to draw masks in 3D, then you can turn single\stroke option off and draw a stroke on each plane with the cell and then press ENTER (cellpose 1.0 only currently).
+If you want to draw masks in 3D, then you can turn single\stroke option off and draw a stroke on each plane with the cell and then press ENTER.
 3D labelling will fill in unlabelled z-planes so that you do not have to as densely label.